Did I Cross the Line with My Honest Homemade Valentines Gift?

 Comment from u/bookworm_gal

 Researchers note that how we perceive gifts often reflects broader societal norms around consumerism and validation.
-An expert in social psychology points out that many people equate love with spending money, creating unrealistic expectations.
+Many people equate love with spending money, creating unrealistic expectations.

 To counteract this, couples could establish a theme for their gifts each year, focusing on creativity over monetary value.
 This could involve creating experiences instead, such as a homemade dinner or a handwritten love letter, which might resonate more deeply with both partners.